datachomp/datachomp.com/_posts/2017-10-10-technical-interview.md

 ### Next Step Downward:
 Weeks pass and we hear nothing from our top candidate.
 We are trying to figure out how to move forward as a company, but this candidate just seems to move at their own opaque pace.
 We've been interviewing other people, but they too seem to think that asking theoretical obstacle-course questions is the best way to figure out how we might build something as a team.

 One of our business competitors, who just raised another $15M of VC funds, has people dedicated to the interview process who do nothing other than harvest answers to the bizarro questions candidates might have.
 Many developers sign with that company, but we tend to see them interviewing again in 8 months when they realize that the actual job was nothing like they thought.
-I check my inbox, looks like our great candidate just signed with other company.
+I check my inbox, looks like our great candidate just signed with rgw other company.
 Time to start over.